d-amaya/etruck/README.md

 ./seed-brokers.sh
 ```

-This will populate the `HaulHub-BrokersTable-dev` with 20 brokers including:
+This will populate the `eTrucky-BrokersTable-dev` with 20 brokers including:
 - C.H.
 Robinson
 - XPO Logistics
 - TQL (Total Quality Logistics)